yellcorp/dupescan/readme.rst

                         preserve all paths pointing to a selected file when the -p/--prefer option is used.
   -r, --recurse         Recurse into subdirectories.
+  -m SIZE, --min-size SIZE
+                        Ignore files smaller than SIZE.
+This option accepts a byte count.
+The default is 1.
+  --buffer-size SIZE    Specifies the size of each buffer used when comparing
+                        files by content.
+This option accepts a byte count.
+                        The default is 4096.
   -p CRITERIA, --prefer CRITERIA
                         For each set of duplicate files, automatically select one for preservation according to the provided criteria.
 Other duplicates can be deleted by passing the generated report to the -x/--execute option.
+  --time                Add elasped time to the generated report.
   --help-prefer         Display detailed help on using the --prefer option -v, --verbose         Log detailed information to STDERR.
   -x PATH, --execute PATH